mikeyshean/leaderboard/README.md

 #### *Note:*
   - Names that do not include any characters will be converted to "Anonymous"
   - Both POST and GET requests will return the most current **TOP 10** leaders.
+  - This should be used for ***entertainment purposes only***.
+It would be trivial to manipulate the score stored in the data object prior to sending the AJAX request

 ## Full Instructions